alejlatorre/insomnia-plugin-sse/README.md

 # Insomnia Plugin SSE

-This plugin allows you to make SSE (Server-Sent Events) requests directly in Insomnia, including support for POST, PUT, and other HTTP methods.
+This plugin enables Server-Sent Events (SSE) connections in Insomnia.
+It supports all HTTP methods (GET, POST, PUT, DELETE, etc.) by leveraging custom headers to trigger SSE behavior.

 ## Usage

-There are two ways to use this plugin:
+To use this plugin:

-1. Create a request with the custom HTTP method `SSE` (this will use GET)
+- Create a request using your desired HTTP method.
-2. Use any HTTP method (GET, POST, PUT, etc.) and add the header `x-sse` with a truthy value
+- Add the header `x-sse` with a truthy value to activate the SSE connection.

-You can specify the event name in the `x-event-name` header.
-If not specified, it will listen to "message" events.
+- Optionally, specify the event name with the header `x-event-name` (defaults to "message").

-**Note that the Insomnia plugin API doesn't allow us to disable the initial request.
-You will receive a dummy request followed by the SSE connection.**

 ## Examples

-### Using SSE with GET

-Create a GET request, add the `x-sse` header, and send the request.

-### Using SSE with POST or other methods
+### Using SSE

-Simply set your request method to POST, add the body content as usual, and add the `x-sse` header.
+1. Create a request (GET, POST, PUT, etc.).
+2. Include the header `x-sse: true`.
+3. Optionally, include `x-event-name: <event>` to filter events.
+4. Send the request.
+The plugin manages the SSE connection automatically.

 ## Features

-- Support for all HTTP methods (GET, POST, PUT, DELETE, etc.)
+- Supports all HTTP methods.
-- Custom headers support
+- Custom header configuration for SSE activation and event filtering.
-- Request body support for non-GET methods
+- Request body support for non-GET methods.
-- Event filtering via `x-event-name` header

 ## Acknowledgements

-This idea was originally implemented in [insomnia-plugin-skugga-sse](https://github.com/BinarSkugga/insomnia-plugin-skugga-sse) but since I have implemented a lot of changes with other patterns, I decided to create a new plugin.
+This plugin is inspired by [insomnia-plugin-skugga-sse](https://github.com/BinarSkugga/insomnia-plugin-skugga-sse) but since I have reestructured the code and added lot of changes with other patterns, I decided to create a new one.